angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 replaces it entirely.
 Some of the cards have additional utility such as a second Thassa's Oracle increasing your blue card count by effectively two (as you can now _pitch_ either Oracle to a Force effect).
-This is good vs matchups where you know you want to maximise having free interaction.
+This is good vs matchups where you know you want to maximize having free interaction.

 There isn't a recommended number to run for this role however if you are doing a full _transformational sideboard_, it may take up the majority of your sideboard